 Tax deductions and tax credits both reduce the amount of taxes you owe on your income.
 Tax deductions are expenses you can deduct from your income to help put you in a lower tax bracket.
 A tax credit is a credit that can reduce the amount of taxes you must pay for the year.
-Keep reading for 15 tax deductions and credits you should know about heading into tax season.
+Keep reading for 15 popular tax deductions and credits you should know about this tax season.

 Here are 15 tax deductions and credits you should know about for 2023.